Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Preliminaries

 The symplectic form is preserved by the natural action of the mapping class group on the first homology of $\Sigma_{g,1}$ and gives rise to the symplectic representation:

-It is known, because for instance Dehn twists project onto transvections and these generate the symplectic groups, that this map is surjective (c.f. \cite{burk}).
+It is known, because for instance Dehn twists project onto transvections and these generate the symplectic groups, that this map is surjective (cf. \cite{burk}).
 We will usually write elements in the symplectic groups by block matrices with respect to our choice of transverse Lagrangians $A \oplus B$.